lisp-docs/process-dpans3r/output/chap-a/a-b-removed-language-features/_a-b-b-requirements-for-removed-and-deprecated-features.md

 *Conforming implementations* that wish to retain any removed features for compatibility must assure that such compatibility does not interfere with the correct function of *conforming programs*.
-For example, symbols corresponding to the names of removed functions may not appear in the the COMMON-LISP *package*.
+For example, symbols corresponding to the names of removed functions may not appear in the the COMMON-LISP <GlossaryTerm styled={true} term={"package"}><i>package</i></GlossaryTerm>.
 (Note, however, that this specification has been devised in such a way that there can be a package named LISP which can contain such symbols.)